OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 Manage Redemption Codes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You now have the option to add additional codes and delete redemption codes (including the one automatically assigned).
-New codes are automatically generated.
+You now have the option to add and delete redemption codes.
+New codes are automatically generated when you select the "Create Code" text.

 Redemption codes can be found on the Course Info page.